Successful leaders know where the gap is in effective communication. A gap between the real data and your interpretation of that information.

 So what’s this got to do with miscommunicating in business?

 Everything.
 We know in this day and age information comes at us from many different sources.
 Data bombards us.
-We are overloaded with data in a simple conversation, which also includes our own thoughts and feelings.
+It’s data overload, even in a simple conversation.
+This also includes our own thoughts and feelings.
 Deciphering this stuff inevitably results in miscommunication and misunderstandings, or at worst, our version of the truth.

 Scientist also suggest self-awareness, tapping into the unconscious brain helps you distinguish between the real information and your interpretation of the data.
 They suggest that in fact it is the unconscious brain that “decides” when to act and they suggest that through practices of meditation (which in my opinion is simply mastering the act of paying attention) you can widen the gap between when you unconsciously decide to act and actually acting.